lderoeck/AI-Project/README.md

 # AI-Project
 Content-based recommender system for the AI Project course

+## Code organization:
+* `data` folder: this is where the necessary steam data files should be placed
+* `src` folder:
+    - `recommender.py`: Contains a class which implements the content-based recommender
+    - `evaluate_recommender.py`: Contains functions which help with evaluating the recommendations
+* `data_analysis.ipynb`: Notebook containing different types of data analysis results which helps to identify properties of the underlying data.
+This helps us to better understand why the recommender behaves in a certain way for the given dataset.
+* `notebook.ipynb`: The main notebook which implements the evaluation of the recommender system for several techniques, as well as the generation of human-readable data files for qualitative evaluation.
+* `evaluation` folder: This is where the output files of the recommender evaluation go.
+We provided a zip file which contains the generated recommendations for a number of techniques.

+## Installation & running the code
+First, make sure to install all necessary requirements by running `pip install -r requirements.txt`.
+All requirements are *hard* requirements, the code will not work without them.
+Next, place all of the necessary data files (australian_user_reviews.json, australian_user_items.json, ...) in the data folder.

+Now, the evaluation results can be reproduced by running the code blocks in `notebook.ipynb`.
+Note that generating recommendations for all of the different techniques can take a lot of time (it took around 66 minutes on an AMD Ryzen 5900x).
+Therefore, we also provided an `evaluation.zip` file, which contains generated recommendations for most of the technique combinations (except for feedback weighting).
+Simply running the last cell of the notebook then provides human-readable data files that can be used for qualitative evaluation.
+Generating recommendations doesn't use too much RAM however, so a system with 16GB of RAM should suffice.

 ## Content-based recommender
 Content-based recommenders rely only on the data obtainable from the items themselves to be able to compute the similarity between items.
 This approach has several advantages over user-based recommenders, like circumventing the cold start problem.
 We do not need well-established user-item relations to be able to recommend items to users, we can recommend items from the moment a user interacts with it's first item.

 ## Data
 The test data that will be used for this recommender is a snapshot of the steam dataset from 2019, located [here](http://deepx.ucsd.edu/public/jmcauley/steam/).